drshahizan/software-engineering/project/project/sec01/limapuluh/readme.md

 - Highlight any specific tools, technologies, or frameworks employed during the project.

 ## 3. Implementation:
-- Detail the specific tasks and activities undertaken by your group.
 - <b>Create Project Plan</b>: Set up a meeting with all group member to decide the software system to be develop.
 Determine the role of each member and have a rough plan for this project.
   ![image](https://github.com/drshahizan/software-engineering/assets/129196395/1b3433fe-681f-4a9f-b821-742af882a2be)
 - <b>Find Stakeholders</b>: Deciding who's is our stakeholder for our system that called Student Feedback System in Faculty of Computing, University Technology Malaysia.
   ![image](https://github.com/drshahizan/software-engineering/assets/129196395/e8a75f2a-ed89-40ea-b231-6ca9b27e83de)
 - <b>Requirement Analysis</b>: We analyzed the project requirements and made sure we had a clear understanding of the desired software functionality.
 <b>Design and Architecture</b>: We created a software design and architecture that aligned with the project requirements and best practices.
 This involved defining the software components, their interactions, and the overall structure of the system.
 <b>Development</b>: We implemented the software components according to the design and architecture.
 Each team member worked on specific modules or functionalities, following coding standards and guidelines.